nribeiro-octoit/nribeiro-octoit/README.md

 ### 🔭 Goals for 2021

 I want to learn English.
-Now I watch English youtube channels and I read articles everyday, I hope I can be prepared in 2021 💪.I am Looking for projects that improve my knowledge in programming.
+Now I watch English youtube channels and I read articles everyday, I hope I can be prepared in 2021 💪.
+I am Looking for projects that improve my knowledge in programming.

 ### 📚 Langues and Frameworks
 - HTML5